 Find out if the debt settlement company is indeed Canadian.
 Verify that their telephone number is Canadian and call to make sure it is not just a fake number.
 In your call, seek to find out where the company is located or at least where exactly they operate from.

-We hope that the above tips will prevent you from choosing a debt settlement company that is out there to scam you.
+We hope that the above tips will prevent you from choosing a shady debt settlement company.

 Debt settlement continues to be a preferred option among Canadians who are keen on getting out of debt.
 While it will do some harm to your credit, it’s not nearly as severe as bankruptcy.
-But remember the priority is to fix your present financial situation, get out of debt and get on with your life.
+The priority is to fix your present financial situation, get out of debt and get on with your life.